Create a list of articles to read later. You will be able to access your list from any article in Discover.

-An image of a flashy pink flamingo named Bob on a routine walk through an urban environment features in this year's Wildlife Photographer of the Year exhibition.
+An image of a flashy pink flamingo named Bob on a routine walk through an urban environment featured in the fifty-fourth Wildlife Photographer of the Year exhibition.

 Bob is helping to spread the conservation message on the Caribbean island of Curaçao.